Professor Geoff Hide

 I was appointed Lecturer, University of Salford in 1998, Reader in 2001 and Professor in August 2004 where I have been able to develop an exciting research portfolio.

-Over this time I have held several posts in the leadership of research at the University of Salford including Director of the Centre of Parasitology and Disease, 2000 -2007, Director Biomedical Research Institute, 2006 - 2009, Member of the University Management Group and Senate, 2006-2010, and Associate head of School (Research), 2006- 2011.
+Over this time I have held several posts in the leadership of research and teaching at the University of Salford including Director of the Centre of Parasitology and Disease, 2000 -2007, Director Biomedical Research Institute, 2006 - 2009, Member of the University Management Group and Senate, 2006-2010, and Associate head of School (Research), 2006- 2011.
+I am currently the Academic lead for Biology and Wildlife programmes.

-I am a keen scuba diver and a BSAC National Instructor and First Class Diver.
-In 2008 I was awarded the BSAC Scubapro Cousteau Award.
+I am a keen scuba diver and a British Sub Aqua Club (BSAC) National Instructor and First Class Diver.
+In 2008 I was awarded the annual BSAC Cousteau Award for my contribution to the BSAC over many years.
 I am author of "The Expedition Manual" (BSAC, 2010) and a BSAC Council Member and Director.

 In 2014, I was awarded “Best Teacher” in the Student Led Teaching Awards 2014 run by the University of Salford Student’s Union.

-I am currently the Programme Leader for Biology, Zoology, Human Biology and Infectious Diseases.
+I was previously the Programme Leader for Biology, Zoology, Human Biology and Infectious Diseases before becoming Academic Lead.

-I am the Module Leader for Level 4 Genetics, Level 4 Genetics and Ecology, Level 6 Veterinary and Zoonotic Infectious Diseases and the Research Project module on the MSc in Molecular Parasitology and Vector Biology (jointly run between the Universities of Salford, Manchester and Keele).
+I am the Module Leader for Level 4 Genetics, Level 4 Genes to Ecosystems, Level 6 Veterinary and Zoonotic Infectious Diseases and helped to co-create the new L6 Human Genetics module.

-I have other ongoing projects which are focused around the epidemiology of Toxoplasma, the related parasite Neospora and other parasites in natural populations such as woodmice, rabbits, rats, british bats and urban pests.
+I have other ongoing projects which are focused around the epidemiology of Toxoplasma, the related parasite Neospora and other parasites in natural populations such as woodmice, rabbits, rats, british bats, badgers and urban pests.
 As part of this, I was included in a Salford team that discovered a new species of parasite, Notocotylus malhamensis.
+Our recent work is focussed on investigating DNA sequence variation and epigenetic variation in genes of the innate immune system in animal and human hosts.

-Recently, I have developed research collaborations with Professor Zhao-Rong Lun in Sun Yat-Sen University in Guangzhou in China.
+I have ongoing research collaborations with Professor Zhao-Rong Lun in Sun Yat-Sen University in Guangzhou in China.
 We are interested in the cellular mechanisms that determine the virulence of Toxoplasma gondii in mammalian hosts.
 We have recently published some exciting research that shows that the balance of expression of two enzymes, Arginase 1 (Arg) and inducible Nitric Oxide Synthase (iNOS), can determine virulence.
 We have shown that in mice, a species highly susceptible to Toxoplasma infection, have high Arg and low iNOS levels, while rats, that are resistant to the parasite, have low Arg and high iNOS.
-As part of this collaboration, we have also been collating data on the prevalence of the parasite in China and we recently published on infection prevalence in pregnant women in China.
+We have also shown the involvement of the P2Y2 receptor and guanylate binding proteins in host-parasite interactions with Toxoplasma – these are published in two papers in PNAS.
+As part of this collaboration, we have also been collating data on the prevalence of the parasite in China and we published on infection prevalence in pregnant women in China.
+In a recent paper in PNAS, we have been proposing, along with Professor Fransciso J. Ayala of UCLA, that there may be examples of cancer-like behaviour of cells in protozoan parasites.

-I have been fortunate to supervise 15 PhD students who have successfully completed and have 4 currently working with me.
+I have been fortunate to supervise 18 PhD students and one MSc student who have successfully completed and currently have 6 PhD students and an MSc student working with me.

 Qualifications and Memberships